ridakk/k8s-terraform-ansible-sample/README.md

 `!!! k8s version in this repo is quite outdated !!!`

-As the main repo is pretty old and there is `kube-dns` configuration, pod-to-internet connection was not working.
+As the main repo is pretty old and there is no `kube-dns` configuration, pod-to-internet connection was not working.

 Tried updating k8s version but current version is too old to be upgraded easily.